Agent Editor

 When these conditions are met, you can use the test functionality to validate prompt behavior and configuration before integrating the agent into app logic.

-If a call fails during testing, a generic error message is shown in the Agent editor UI.
+If a call fails during testing, a generic error message is shown in the Agent Editor UI.
 Detailed error information is available in the running app console in Studio Pro (the Console pane), similar to errors you would inspect while testing the app itself.

 Including the Agent in the App Logic